KaySackey/Nemo/README.rst

 Usage
 ===================

-First, place this module somehwere in your python path.
+First, place this module somewhere in your python path.
 Pip/Easy_install will be supported

 Django Integration